open-webrtc-toolkit/owt-server/doc/servermd/Server.md

-view.audio.format | The default audio format of the view selected from 'mediaOut.audio' configuration view.audio.vad | The 'activeInput' event will be emitted if this option is true, note that if a client publish more than one audio stream, this may not work well view.video.format | The default video format of the view selected from 'mediaOut.video' configuration view.video.parameters.resolution | The default video resolution of the view, see the Table 3-3 for supported resolutions view.video.parameters.framerate | The default video framerate of the view view.video.parameters.bitrate | The default video bitrate of the view, if it's not specified, the mix engine will generate a default one view.video.parameters.keyFrameInterval | The default video key frame interval of the view view.video.maxInput | This indicates the maximum number of video inputs for the video layout definition, input that exceed the value will not be shown in mix stream view.video.motionFactor | The video motion factor is used to calculate the default bitrate of the video stream view.video.bgColor | The RGB representation for background color of the mix video stream view.keepActiveInputPrimary | The active input will always be shown in the 'primary' region when this option is set to true with 'vad' also enabled view.layout | The layout of mix video stream
+view.audio.format | The default audio format of the view selected from 'mediaOut.audio' configuration view.audio.vad | The 'activeInput' event will be emitted if this option is true, note that if a client publish more than one audio stream, this may not work well view.video.format | The default video format of the view selected from 'mediaOut.video' configuration view.video.parameters.resolution | The default video resolution of the view view.video.parameters.framerate | The default video framerate of the view view.video.parameters.bitrate | The default video bitrate of the view, if it's not specified, the mix engine will generate a default one, see Table 3-3 for more details view.video.parameters.keyFrameInterval | The default video key frame interval of the view view.video.maxInput | This indicates the maximum number of video inputs for the video layout definition, input that exceed the value will not be shown in mix stream view.video.motionFactor | The video motion factor is used to affact the default bitrate of the video stream view.video.bgColor | The RGB representation for background color of the mix video stream view.keepActiveInputPrimary | The active input will always be shown in the 'primary' region when this option is set to true with 'vad' also enabled view.layout | The layout of mix video stream